Dying in Gaza's sea: The desperate chase for aid packages

 "As the young men told us, Mahmoud failed to get the aid that had landed on land.
 After despair, he decided to go into the sea."

-His family was unaware of his fate throughout the day until men told them of his disappearance.
-The next day, the waves took his body and several others ashore.
+His family was unaware of his fate until men told them of his disappearance.
+The next day, the waves carried his body and several others ashore.

 At the shore, Omar Al Daour was watching an aid drop operation, but when the packages dropped into the sea, he decided not to chase the boxes because he was afraid of drowning.